liuyi61123/vue-bbs/README.md

 # vuejs

-> This is a my Vue.js demo
+> This is a my Vue.js bbs demo

 ## Build Setup